walmis/blackmagic-espidf/README.md

 ## STA Fix:

-Applayed in main/platform.c
+in main/platform.c

 ```bash
 - #if CONFIG_ESP_WIFI_MODE_STA
 + #if CONFIG_ESP_WIFI_IS_STATION
 ```
-at 417 and 468 for fixing STA mode.
+changend line 417 and 468

-Can compilling and downloading but crashing all time.

-AP mode works OK.

 ## OTA Flashing